Lemon pastry cream featured image

 1 3/4 cups milk

-• Boil Milk: Reheat the infused milk with added vanilla extract to a boil, then remove from heat.
+• Boil Milk: Add the vanilla extract and sugar to the infused milk and bring it back to a boil, then remove from heat.

 • Temper Yolks: Slowly add hot milk to the egg mixture, whisking constantly to avoid curdling.